 ME TOO and that’s what I’ve been doing!
 Check out my other Ninja Foodi recipes and if you aren’t making them right away, just pin them for later!

 Sausage Gravy in the Ninja Foodi

 - Place the sausage in the inner pot of the Ninja Foodi.
-Turn the Saute function on and select high.
+Turn the Sauté function on and select high.
 Press Start.
 Move the sausage around so you get as much surface area of the sausage touching the pan.
-Leave it be for a few minutes until in browns and flip.
+Leave it be for a few minutes until it browns, and then flip.